 9. Harold Johnson: The light heavyweight champion they nicknamed “Hercules” owed much of his success to his excellent left lead, which he utilized with exemplary precision and timing.

-8. Muhammad Ali: As he famously told everyone, “The Louisville Lip” could “float like a butterfly and sting like a bee.”
+8. Muhammad Ali: As he famously told all who would listen, and even those who wouldn’t, “The Louisville Lip” could “float like a butterfly and sting like a bee.”
 The punch that did most of the “stinging” was a rapier-like jab so quick few could block or evade it.

 7. Joe Louis: Louis was one of the most correct punchers in boxing history.
 Left hook, uppercut, straight right — “The Brown Bomber” mastered them all.
 It was no different with the jab, but with Joe’s incredible power behind it, his left lead was a wrecking ball.